ipedro/ssr/README.md

 * On the server, we create the markup HTML, set the div with id "root" to serve the client, and render the components using the renderToString method.
-In the client, we pass the same component tree, but we use the react-dom hydrate method instead of the render, so the react can take control and avoid unnecessary rendering with its diff algorithm.
+In the client, we pass the same component tree, but we use the react-dom hydrate method instead of the render, so that React can take control and avoid unnecessary rendering with it's diff algorithm.

-* The Redux has two stores.
-The Redux store on the client is re-hydrated by the server's store, when we pass the data from it to the server via a JSON (window.INITIAL_STATE), properly sanitized by Serialize (serialize-javascript).
+* Redux has two stores.
+The Redux store on the client is rehydrated by the server's store, when we pass the data from it to the server via a JSON (window.INITIAL_STATE), properly sanitized by Serialize (serialize-javascript).